Skip to main content

 Ravneet Gill

-Ravneet Gill is a second year DrPH student at UC Berkeley.
+Ravneet Gill is a third year DrPH student at UC Berkeley.
 Her research focus is on breast cancer prevention among low income and geriatric women within the diverse Asian American subgroups in the United States.
 She is a proponent of preventive oncology and her professional pursuits are guided by the glaring need for reformation in health equity and the role of data disaggregation in addressing persistent cancer health disparities.

 Ravneet loves traveling, visiting museums, and trying different cuisines from around the world.
 She loves to cook, write, hike, and spend time with family and friends.